 STEP #3: Evaluate your actual income and spending

-It is essential to be continually checking planned spending versus actual spending and make cuts where needed.
+It is essential to be continually checking estimated spending versus actual spending and make cuts where needed.
 And know that there will always be unexpected expenses.
 For instance, a speeding ticket, school pictures, or an emergency trip to the doctor’s office.
-You can use the “miscellaneous” category to register those unexpected expenses.
-If they are actually “expected” every month, then they need to be added to your regular list.

 I believe that budgeting doesn’t have to be complicated.
 This 3-step process is actually pretty simple, but as I said earlier, it requires discipline.
 If you are willing to put the work into planning and controlling your expenses you will gain traction with your finances.